Tejas-Sharma-dev/FrontEnd-Basics/README.md

-# Movie Seat Booking Application

-This movie seat booking application is built with HTML, CSS, and JavaScript.
-It demonstrates proficiency in manipulating DOM elements using JavaScript to create an interactive seat selection interface.
-Users can visually choose their seats, and the application updates dynamically to reflect their selections.

-feel free to fork, or suggest changes
+# FrontEnd-Basics

+This Repository contain projects developed purely on HTML, CSS, JS feel free to fork the repository and suggestion are always welcome.

-Happy Coding!!!
+#### Happy Coding 🧑🏼‍💻